travis-ci/docs-travis-ci-com/user/customizing-the-build.md

 ```
 {: data-file=".travis.yml"}

-## What repository providers or version control systems can I use?
+## What Repository Providers or Version Control Systems Can I Use?

 Build and test your open source and private repositories hosted on GitHub on [travis-ci.com](https://travis-ci.com/).

 Travis CI currently does not support git repositories hosted on Bitbucket or GitLab, or other version control systems such as Mercurial.

-## What YAML version can I use in .travis.yml
+## What YAML Version Can I Use in `.travis.yml`

 Travis CI uses the Ruby libYAML library, which means that your `.travis.yml` must be valid [YAML 1.1](http://yaml.org/spec/1.1/).